Kaibert123/kestra.io/docs/administrator-guide/configuration/kafka/README.md

 ```

 ## `kestra.kafka.defaults.consumer-prefix`
-This configuration allow you to enable log for all messages from or to Kafka.
-Use this one to debug all the messages consume, produce or both from Kafka.
+This configuration allows you to enable logs for all messages from or to Kafka.
+Use this one to debug all the messages from Kafka consumed, produced, or both.

 ::: warning
-This configuration have a huge performance impact, using regexp & serialization for most of the message
+This configuration can have a huge performance impact, using regexp & serialization for most of the message
 :::

 ```yaml